Atharva-1516/soc-incident-casefiles/casefiles/01_suspicious_powershell.md

 Behavioral detection is more reliable than signature-based detection alone.

+Analyst Conclusion

+Based on the observed telemetry and behavioral indicators, this activity is highly suspicious and consistent with adversarial PowerShell execution techniques.
+Further decoding of the payload and correlation with additional endpoint telemetry is required to determine impact.

+The event should be treated as a potential security incident until proven otherwise.

 Detection rules must be tuned carefully to reduce administrative noise.

 Structured triage documentation improves repeatability and SOC efficiency.